Formalization of the zigzag construction of path spaces of pushouts in homotopy type theory: Homotopy Type Theory

 \section{Homotopy Type Theory}

-The foundational framework of this paper is axiomatic Homotopy Type Theory as described by Rijke in \citep{Rij22}.
-We assume some familiarity with homotopy type theory and common vocabulary, such as type families, identity types, equivalences, homotopies, fiberwise maps, commuting diagrams and univalence.
+We assume some familiarity with homotopy type theory (HoTT) and common vocabulary, such as type families, identity types, equivalences, homotopies, fiberwise maps, commuting diagrams and univalence.
+The foundational framework of this paper is axiomatic homotopy type theory as described by Rijke in \cite{Rij22} and implemented in the agda-unimath library \cite{AU25}.
+The main difference from ``Book HoTT'' \cite{UF13} is that the formalization does not have first-class higher inductive types (HITs) --- in keeping with the library style, those are either postulated without rewrite rules, or a universal cocone is accepted as a function argument.
+As a result, functions defined by the universal property only come with propositional computation rules, while some of them would be judgmental in Book HoTT.

-The main difference from the traditional "Book HoTT" \citep{UF13} is the fact that elimination rules for higher inductive types all hold only up to an identification: in Book HoTT, a function \(f : A_{\infty} \to B\), out of \eg a sequential colimit, applied to a point constructor as \(f(\iota_n(a))\), would compute to \(f_n(a)\).
-This rule does not hold judgmentally in this paper.

-We use the symbol "\(\judeq\)" to denote metatheoretical judgmental equality, "\(\defeq\)" for definitions, and "\(=\)" for the identity type.
-Elements of identity types are called "paths" or "identifications".
-We use the symbol "\(\UU\)" for univalent universes.
-Universe levels are not specified in the text, but they are treated in the formalization: unless otherwise specified, every definition is universe polymorphic.
-We adopt Agda's notation for dependent function types and implicit arguments --- the type of dependent functions from a type \(A\) to a type family \(P\) over \(A\) is denoted \((a : A) \to P(a)\).
+We use the symbol ``\(\judeq\)''\mlabel{judeq} to denote metatheoretical judgmental equality, ``\(\defeq\)'' for definitions, and ``\(=\)'' for the identity type.
+Elements of identity types are called ``paths'' or ``identifications''.
+We use the symbol ``\(\UU\)''\mlabel{UU} for univalent universes.
+Universe levels are not specified in the text, but the formalization is appropriately universe polymorphic.
+We adopt Agda's notation for dependent function types and implicit arguments: the type of dependent functions from a type \(A\) to a type family \(P\) over \(A\) is denoted \((a : A) \to P(a)\).
+Both juxtaposition, \eg \(f x\), and explicit parentheses, \eg \(f(x)\), are used for function application.
 Implicit arguments are put in curly braces, as \(\{a : A\} \to P(a)\), and are omitted when applying the function, inferring the appropriate value from the surrounding context.
 When declaring types of function symbols, we also use the shorter notation \(e(a : A): P(a)\) instead of \(e : (a : A) \to P(a)\).
-Dependent pair types are denoted \(\Sigma (a : A).
-P(a)\) in diagrams, but in writing we prefer to write them out as "the type of pairs \((a, p)\) with \(a : A\) and \(p : P(a)\)".
-We implicitly use the structure identity principle \citep[Section 11.6]{Rij22} to characterize path spaces of iterated sigma types as sigma types of characterizations of path spaces of its components.
+Dependent pair types are denoted \(\Sigma (a : A).\, P(a)\) with projections \(\pr_i\) in diagrams, but in writing we prefer to write them out as ``the type of pairs \((a, p)\) with \(a : A\) and \(p : P(a)\)''.
+We implicitly use the structure identity principle \cite[Section 11.6]{Rij22} to characterize path spaces of iterated sigma types component-wise.